fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.0.0/Remove-AzureAccount.md

 The management certificate is still there, so account is still available to Windows PowerShell.

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 ## EXAMPLES

 ### Example 1: Remove an account
 ```
-PS C:\>Remove-AzureAccount -Name admin@contoso.com
+PS C:\> Remove-AzureAccount -Name admin@contoso.com
 ```

 This command removes the admin@contoso.com from your subscription data file.